github/roadmap/README.md

 - A **feature area** that indicates the area of the product to which the item belongs.
 For a list of current product areas, see below.

+- A **feature** that indicates the feature or product to which the item belongs.
+For a list of current features, see below.

 - One or more **product SKU** labels that indicate which product SKUs we expect the feature to be available in.
 For a list of current product SKUs, see below.

 - One or more **deployment models** (cloud and/or server).
 Where not stated, features will generally come out cloud first, and follow on server at or soon after GA.